 ✨ Welcome, Intro & Daily Check-In ツ

-Hi there, I'm Stephanie, founder of 2nd-Family.org welcome! 🌷 Happy April.
+Hi, I'm Stephanie, founder of 2nd-Family.org welcome. 🌷 Happy May!

-We run NoVA Home Share, a program for all, but with focus and a soft spot for older people living alone, making win/win arrangements all-around for homeowners and housemates.
-We also create and facilitate the self-employment gig ideas of veterans, teens w/autism, and others.
+I run NoVA Home Share & Home Care, a program for all, but with focus and a soft spot for older people living alone, enabling seniors to age in place, and making win/win arrangements all-around for homeowners and housemates.

-We are just getting started — talking to potential home sharing candidates, and exploring resources, arming ourselves with data and information to make more informed decisions as we push forward.
+I started in October 2023 — talking to potential home sharing candidates, and exploring resources, arming myself with data and information to make more informed decisions.
+And I got my first paying in-home care customer just on May 8th! 🎉

-We welcome all constructive input!
-Please send your suggestions, thoughts, ideas, comments, or questions to steph@2nd-family.org.
+I welcome constructive input!
+Please comment below, or send your suggestions, thoughts, ideas, comments, or questions to me at Steph@2nd-Family.org.

 v/r ツ SMF